yogacat/todo-list/README.md

 potentially extend the filter by providing more filtering options.
 I am aware that Entities contain date with time, thus time will be trimmed when searching using the filter (for example due to "today").

+There is an issue that I will not fix now: if the user would like to find all the tasks due to "today", for example, by 7pm the filter will not return all the entities correctly due to the trimming.
+I am not going to fix it because filtering in such a way was an improvisation (to make an endpoint expandable) rather than a requirement and will take more effort.

+Most of the functionality is covered by tests in the service, that is why I am doing very minimalistic testing of the controller.

 ## Tech stack

 - Java 17